ryanellis5/logregads/README.md

 8. Scale features using a Standard Scalar
 9. Instantiate new logistic regression on new scaled data
 10. Get score (AUC = 0.933856840833585)

+# Conclusions
-# Scaled data is much better so I would suggest scaling data before running a regression on it.
+The AUC on the scaled data is much better so I would suggest scaling data before running a logistic regression on it.